 Mike and I didn’t begin dating in earnest until after I’d left for university.
 Unable to afford going away, he stayed home to go to school, and for the 9 months that we were apart, we wrote each other frequently.
 I received wonderful poetry from him.
-(Of course, these were pre-e-mail days, and we couldn’t afford many phone calls.)
+(Of course, these were pre-email days, and we couldn’t afford many phone calls.)
 When I could get home, for holidays or even an occasional long weekend, or when he made an infrequent visit, we were constantly together.
 The summer of 1970 was idyllic; weekends at the beach (alone and unchaperoned, unbeknownst to my parents); concerts at the Washington Monument, picnics, babysitting for my then 2-year-old nephew Willy.
-The summer of 1970 was a summer of laughter and love for the both of us.
+The summer of 1970 was a summer of laughter and love for both of us.

 Michael & I were in shock.
 Neither of us had experienced a death of a friend – we were 20! – and our case, it was the death of a best friend and boyfriend.
-We flew home Saturday morning, and were met at the airport by our parents and our friends who had not yet left for school.
-At various times over the next few days, we spent time at the funeral home, and planned a special service for Mike in addition to the funeral mass.
-Mom wouldn’t go to the funeral home because of the open casket, saying that she wanted to remember Mike as he was on the previous Wednesday, when he returned the carrier.
+We flew home Saturday morning, and were met at the airport by our parents and friends who had not yet left for school.
+At various times over the next few days, we spent time at the funeral home, and we planned a special service for Mike in addition to the funeral mass.
+Mom wouldn’t go to the funeral home because of the open casket, saying that she wanted to remember Mike as he was on the previous Wednesday, when he returned the car carrier.

 That whole week is a blur, but I have snippits of clarity – of comforting memories through that awfulness.
-The Mike’s family welcomed me – welcomed all of Mike’s friends -as part of the family, even during their own extreme grief.
+Mike’s family welcomed me – welcomed all of Mike’s friends – as part of the family, even during their own extreme grief.
 Mike’s mother’s strength was nothing short of remarkable.
 The service we planned for the night before the funeral was in his church, but run by those of us who were his friends.
 We played “Bridge Over Troubled Waters” – which was “our” song (to this day, the song can bring tears to my eyes, and I’m affected by “sail on silver girl, sail on by, your time has come to shine . . .”).
 Another song we played was James Taylor’s “I Always Thought I’d See You Again.”

 The funeral wasn’t as personal, and I was proud of how stoic I was, until the end, when Mike’s casket was escorted out with the prayer, In Paradisum: